-Because we are at many beaches during the trip, we want to clean up in these places.
-Not by ourselves, but together with children, local people and others that are happy to help.
-Together we collect the plastic, shred it and recycle it into flower pots.
-Everyone who helps gets a place on our interactive map.
-Together we form a community that makes the world a little greener every day.
+Because we visit many coastal areas during the trip, we want to clean up in these places.
+We do this together with children, local people, schools and others that are happy to help.
+After we have collected plastic waste, we recycle it using the two machines we bring to the location.
+Together we can make the world a little greener every day.

 Melting with the sun